Accelerate Development | Simplify | Problem Solving

-A diesel engine could also be used with current body designs and current materials to achieve the same or better efficiency.
-Case in point, the Euro Civic has a 1.6 L diesel engine and achieves over 60 MPG.
-These are not sold in the USA, which is unfortunate as the great improvement in efficiency is the only reason I would consider buying a new car.
-Now, if this car were lighter… 70 mpg?
+A diesel engine could also work with current designs to offer the same or better efficiency.
+For example, the Euro Civic has a 1.6 L diesel engine that gets over 60 MPG.
+Unfortunately, these models aren’t sold in the USA.
+This efficiency is why I’d consider buying a new car.
+If that car were lighter, could it reach 70 MPG?

 Norman T. Neher, P.E.